Guseyn/explain-me/README.md

 So, in that folder you can create term files, each file for one specific term, where you can explain a certain variable or concept/pattern in the code.

-## Creates doc for future source file.
+## Creates doc for future source file/term.

 By typing command